MATERNAL CHILD HEALTH

-Tangela L. Boyd is an International Board Certified Lactation Consultant (IBCLC), Certified Lactation Counselor (CLC), Certified Lactation Educator (CLE), Certified Childbirth Educator (CCCE), and Certified Postpartum Doula (CPD) who has a passion for working with breastfeeding mothers.
-She also is a member of Childbirth and Postpartum Professional Association (CAPPA), United States Lactation Consultant Association (USLCA), Florida Lactation Consultant Association (FLCA), and International Lactation Consultant Association (ILCA).
+Tangela L. Boyd is a Certified Lactation Counselor (CLC), Certified Lactation Educator (CLE), Certified Childbirth Educator (CCCE), and Certified Postpartum Doula (CPD) who has a passion for working with breastfeeding mothers.
+She also is a member of Childbirth and Postpartum Professional Association (CAPPA), United States Lactation Consultant Association (USLCA), and International Lactation Consultant Association (ILCA).
 Tangela has a Master of Arts degree in Health and Wellness with a concentration in Human Lactation and is certified in Infant, Child, and Adult CPR as an Instructor.
 She has been working with breastfeeding mothers for the past 9 years.

 Tangela’s vision is to see breastfeeding rates and perinatal education rates increase in our society, especially among women of color.
 With gifts of organization and time management, she desires to help working moms and stay at home moms function as stress free as possible with the many tasks placed before them on a daily basis.